dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 ## Current Packaging Status

-The ordinary foreground CLI and API path remains the production default:
+The local Temporal sidecar is now the production default for ordinary CLI and API runs:

 ```sh
 histdatacom -p eurusd -f ascii -t 1-minute-bar-quotes -s now
 ```

-Sidecar-backed execution is opt-in through `--sidecar` or `Options.use_sidecar = True`.
-This is the current cutover policy for the published PyPI package: the sidecar is the migration target, but it does not become the default runtime until bundled platform artifacts, worker coverage, and operator smoke coverage are ready to support a default-runtime flip.
+Default requests submit a `RunRequest` to the sidecar and start the bundled local sidecar when no healthy sidecar is running. `--sidecar` remains accepted as a compatibility alias for scripts that already passed it during migration.

-Foreground execution and `config.ARGS` remain supported compatibility surfaces during this phase.
+Foreground execution and `config.ARGS` remain supported compatibility surfaces.
+Use `--foreground` on the CLI or `Options.use_sidecar = False` in API code when an operator needs the queue-free foreground runtime for rollback or platform recovery.
 New orchestration behavior should be expressed as `RunRequest` payloads, Temporal workflows, and Temporal activities.
-A later cutover issue must provide release notes, deprecation timing, and fallback criteria before removing the foreground path or changing `Options.use_sidecar` from opt-in to default.
+Removing foreground compatibility is a later deprecation step and requires a separate release note, migration window, and rollback plan.

 Install the Temporal client and worker dependency surface when using sidecar job submission, job inspection, or workers: